yschoe/kang-ab2025-suppl/README.md

 William Kang, Christopher Anand, Jin Hyun Park, and Yoonsuck Choe, Evolutionary Factors Contributing to the Emergence of Prediction, *Adaptive Behavior*, 2025 (in press).
 (The full reference will be updated when the article is published.)

-For archival purposes, the contents below are freezed as of Sat, Jul 19, 2025  8:32:37 AM, Korean Standard Time.
+For archival purposes, the contents below are frozen as of Sat, Jul 19, 2025  9:15:01 AM, Korean Standard Time.

 ## Task 1: Delayed Reaching Task